coderv-4503/Lab-1_202001083/README.md

 Non - Functional Requirements

-1) User is able to open the website only if he/ she is connected to the institute's network.(no via private network)
-2) Privacy - Personal details of the users should not be leaked at any cost.
+User is able to open the website only if he/ she is connected to the institute's network.(no via private network) Privacy - Personal details of the users should not be leaked at any cost.
-3) Security - only authorized people can access the database of LIS. confidential information like password should not be stored as plain text.
+Security - only authorized people can access the database of LIS. confidential information like password should not be stored as plain text.
 It must be encrypted.
-4) Speed - Servers should be capable of high traffic. (at least 75 % of the population of institute can be able to access it smoothly )
+Speed - Servers should be capable of high traffic. (at least 75 % of the population of institute can be able to access it smoothly )
-5) Ease of use  - System should have a normal easy to understand interface.
+Ease of use  - System should have a normal easy to understand interface.
 Users should be able to find required information easily.

+Q.2.
+Identify scope, features and non-functional aspects of the following problem.

+Scope

+	The app able to identify the different alert sounds like car horn, bell rings, door knocks, Call rings, fire alarms, Animal sound etc. After that it should replicate that alerts via vibration and flash lights in a real time environment. (quick).

+Features

+-> User can set his alert method (vibration rhythm, flash blinking) -> It does not stop until user don’t stop it
+-> Only user can stop the alert (fingerprint verification or else)

+Non functional Requirements

+1)  Reliability - App should accurately identify voice and response accordingly
+2)  Security - Only user can change the setting
+3)  low latency - App should be optimized and response time should be very quick so it can usable in real time
+4) Scalability - App should be able to entertain 5% of the world population